Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 And if your traceability depends on one person who knows where the files are and how the process works?
 You don’t have a system.
 You have a single point of failure.

 I’ve seen this pattern over and over.
-The warehouse manager who’s been there 15 years and “just knows” where everything is.
-The office manager who built the spreadsheet system and is the only one who understands the formulas.
-The IT person who retired two years ago and took all the workarounds with them.
+The warehouse manager who’s been there 15 years and “just knows” where everything is; the office manager who built the spreadsheet system and is the only one who understands the formulas; the IT person who retired two years ago and took all the workarounds with them.

 These aren’t bad employees.
 They’re good employees in a bad structure.
 And when they’re on vacation, or sick, or gone, the whole thing stops.